sunny/actor/README.md

 ### Lambdas

 You can use inline actions using lambdas.
-Inside these lambdas, you don't have getters and setters but have access to the shared result:
+Inside these lambdas you have access to the shared result:

 ```rb
 class Pay < Actor